Placement marriage: During Warren Jeffs's Presidency

-There were suspicions that Warren Jeffs may have done away with the volunteer feature for young women who didn’t come to him and say they were ready to be married.
-Underage marriage and marriages between close relatives has apparently been common in the FLDS Church.
-Arranged marriages of young girls to much older men, whom they may not even know, are not out of the ordinary.
-It is also common for these men to be relatives who already have wives.
-One writer believes incest is permitted and considered doctrine in a large number of groups.
-However, most fundamentalist Mormons deny this and say they neither permit nor practice incest.
+There were suspicions that Warren Jeffs may have done away with the voluntary aspect of young women coming to him to say they were ready to be married.
+Underage marriage and marriages between close relatives became common in the FLDS Church.
+Arranged marriages of young girls to much older men, whom they may not even have known, were not unusual.
+It was also common for these men to be relatives who already had wives.
+One writer believes incest was permitted and considered doctrine in a large number of groups.

 Wives of excommunicated men

 In October 2002 the FLDS announced Warren Jeffs as the new president of the FLDS Church.
 Under Warren Jeffs's leadership, many male members were excommunicated.
-The wives, along with children and sometimes property, of these men are reassigned to other "more faithful" men.
+The wives, along with children and sometimes property, of these men were reassigned to other "more faithful" men.
 Some wives were reassigned more than once.
 If the wives did not agree to do as Jeffs instructed, they were also told to leave.
 Andrea Moore-Emmett, author of God's Brothel wrote this about placement marriages: “Whether a woman is already married or not, “releasings” (divorces) and “sealings” (marriages) from one man to another man are at the whim of the leader”.